thisisnic/docreview/README.md

 ## Current default review checks

--   Vignettes are no more than 2000 words (warn) or 3000 words (fail)
+-   Vignettes have no more than 2000 words (warn) or 3000 words (fail)
+-   Vignettes have no fewer than 100 words (warn) or 0 words (fail)
--   Vignettes have a Flesch Kincaid readability score lower than 50 (warn) or 30 (fail)
+-   Vignettes have a Flesch-Kincaid readability score lower than 50 (warn) or 30 (fail)
 -   All exported functions have examples in their documentation